Tachyonic dark energy- Constraints from current observations: Tachyon Cosmology

 where \( V(\phi) \) is an arbitrary potential.
 The energy density, pressure, and the equation of state parameter of the tachyon field are

 This suggests that $w_\phi\geq -1$ since $\dot{\phi}^2\geq 0$.

 Tachyon fields can be effectively modelled by an inverse square potential, in this case we consider only the exponential potential.
-These 'runaway' potentials have been extensively studied and their parameters have been constrained using different observations \cite{singh2019low}.
+These 'runaway' potentials have been extensively studied and their parameters have been constrained using different observations {\cite{singh2019low,bagla2003cosmology}}.
 In these models, for some combinations of parameter values, the matter density may not dominate completely at high redshift.
-Therefore, the tachyon models have also been considered to describe dark matter as well as dark energy \cite{padmanabhan2002accelerated,bagla2003cosmology}.
-Although the inverse square potential is an effective, viable model, for the purpose of this paper, we consider the exponential potential.
-The reason is that this model may provide a plausible explanation for the 'slowing' down of the expansion of the Universe as indicated by the DESI observations \cite{karim2025desi}.
+Therefore tachyon models have also been considered to describe dark matter as well as dark energy \cite{padmanabhan2002accelerated,bagla2003cosmology}.
+Although the inverse square potential is an effective, viable model, for the purpose of this paper, we consider the exponential potential. {The exponential potential is of significance, particularly in scalar field models of dark energy \cite{copeland2006dynamics}.
+It describes an accelerating phase that may later transition into a dust-like phase \cite{bagla2003cosmology}.} Therefore, such a model may provide a plausible explanation for the `slowing' down of the expansion of the Universe as indicated by the DESI observations \cite{karim2025desi}.
 This model does not have a future horizon.
 A comprehensive discussion of this can be found in the reference \cite{bagla2003cosmology}.

-We assume the tachyon field potential to be given by
+We assume the tachyon field potential to be given by {\cite{singh2019low,bagla2003cosmology}}

 where \( V_0 \) and \( \phi_a \) are the scalar field parameters.
 To solve the cosmological equations numerically, we transform the above equations by introducing the following dimensionless variables \cite{bagla2003cosmology}: